Learning From Disengaged Worker Sentiment Can Point to Better Employee Experience Strategies

 Enable Employee Autonomy With Roster Flexibility

-- Rostering flexibility remains one of the most important employee experience aspects
+• Rostering flexibility remains one of the most important employee experience aspects

-- 79% of dissatisfied employees want to work for an employer that offers rostering flexibility
+• 79% of dissatisfied employees want to work for an employer that offers rostering flexibility

-- 73% are willing to leave their current job for better rostering flexibility
+• 73% are willing to leave their current job for better rostering flexibility

-- Outdated manual processes can’t meet compliance and pay transparency requirements
+• Outdated manual processes can’t meet compliance and pay transparency requirements

-Invest In Frontline Worker Development That Meets Them Where They Are
+Invest in Frontline Worker Development That Meets Them Where They Are

-- Deskless workers are often excluded from corporate career pathing efforts
+• Deskless workers are often excluded from corporate career pathing efforts

-- Employees don’t get regular communication through corporate emails and intranet pages
+• Employees don’t get regular communication through corporate emails and intranet pages

-- Traditional Learning and Development methods don’t include retrieval via mobile devices
+• Traditional Learning and Development methods don’t include retrieval via mobile devices

-- 53% of dissatisfied employees prefer mobile device access for job information and training
+• 53% of dissatisfied employees prefer mobile device access for job information and training

 Integrated Communications Keep Employees Engaged

-- Give workers feedback opportunities—dissatisfaction can’t be addressed if it’s unknown
+• Give workers feedback opportunities—dissatisfaction can’t be addressed if it’s unknown

-- 52% of unhappy workers struggle with work/life balance due to communication technology
+• 52% of unhappy workers struggle with work/life balance due to communication technology

-- 40% of employees feel unrecognised
+• 40% of employees feel unrecognised

-- Consistent communication is key for engagement, consider integrated platforms that combine flexibility, communication and recognition
+• Consistent communication is key for engagement, consider integrated platforms that combine flexibility, communication and recognition

 Learn From Employee Dissatisfaction

 Replacing a single employee can cost up to 40% of their salary, not to mention lost productivity, disrupted operations and damage to your reputation.
 These costs escalate with senior departures.
-But the biggest cost might be missed opportunity.
+But the biggest cost might be missed opportunities.
 Heather McGowan, Future of Work Strategist, argues that our knowledge-based economy prioritises shareholder value at the expense of human potential.
 We’re entering the “Human Value Era,” where investing in your workforce is the key to success.

 Imagine the impact on employee engagement if resources shifted from recruitment automation to understanding—and addressing—employees’ needs.
 There’s plenty to learn from their feedback.